William Mulvihill: Teaching career

-Mulvihill became chairman of the history department at Glen Cove High School where he taught history for 32 years with an emphasis on African history.
+Mulvihill became chairman of the history department at Glen Cove High School where he taught history for 32 years, with an emphasis on African history.
 As an adjunct professor, Mulvihill also taught creative writing at Nassau Community and CW Post colleges.
 He served as both a member and once president of the Board of Directors of the Glen Cove Library.
-He was a contributing editor to the Long Island Forum as well as a regular contributor to The Sag Harbor Express.
+He was a contributing editor to the Long Island Forum and a regular contributor to The Sag Harbor Express.

 Businesses

-Mulvihill owned Brickiln Press, a book publisher which deals in rare books with an emphasis on Africana and which published his book South Fork Place Names: Some Informational Long Island History.
+Mulvihill owned Brickiln Press, a book publisher which deals in rare books with an emphasis on Africana, and which published his book South Fork Place Names: Some Informational Long Island History.